Skip to main content

 2. Apply for a court injunction to remove you from the land.

-You can usually continue to live on your land unless the council takes enforcement action.
+You can usually live on your land if the council does not take enforcement action.
 This is called a 'tolerated' unauthorised development.

 Specialist help and advice

-You can get more advice for Gypsy, Roma and Traveller communities from the following organisations:
+These organisations can give more advice for Gypsy, Roma and Traveller communities: